 Since skin lightening isn’t permanent, it is something that can be done on occasion when you are in the mood.
 Unlike body piercings and tattoos, all you need to do is stop using whatever cream you have for the lightening and the darker skin will slowly return to its natural color.
 This is one reason it is important to use a cream that does not contain any ingredients that could create lasting health issues.

 A natural intimate skin lightening cream does not contain ingredients like hydroquinone, which test have shown can lead to health problems like cancer.
 Using a natural cream will allow you to use the cream with a peace of mind that you aren’t putting harmful products on your skin.

-That is why I recommend using Caspah Intimate Skin Lightening Cream.
+That is why I recommend using Amaira Intimate Skin Lightening Serum.
 It has natural ingredients and is made in the USA so the production it held to strict standards.
 This is unlike creams made overseas.
-To learn more about Caspah, check out my Caspah Intimate Skin Lightening Cream review.
+To learn more about Caspah, check out my Amaira Intimate Skin Lightening Serum review.

 Wrong Terminology Around Intimate Lightening

 Another part of the problem I think people have with this subject is a result of inaccurate terminology.
 Sometimes people use the terms vaginal bleaching and anal bleaching.
 These terms sound more harsh than vaginal lightening or anal lightening.
 And I agree.
 The thought of “bleaching” my skin is not appealing.
 Bleach is very bad for your skin and I would never recommend using it to try and get rid of discoloration.
 Of course, I don’t think most people would try this, but the terminology puts a picture in your mind that is unappealing.